Steadily building up its handsome property practice, Tanfield has a no-nonsense expansion blueprint.

 “Lots of advocacy – that's a big draw of working here.”

 Pupils are encouraged to keep a diary listing their work and summaries of the feedback from each task.
 “Feedback is very much a conversation – it's constant, you get it on everything you do,” we heard.
-There's one formal advocacy exercise and one written assessment six months in – the latter is “usually based on a possession or forfeiture case” according to director of pupillage Dan Dovar.
+There's one formal advocacy exercise and one written assessment six months in – the latter is “usually based on a possession or forfeiture cases” according to Dovar.
 The advocacy exercise is “the more daunting” of the two, interviewees said, but “really useful practice before going to court for the first time.”
-When Tanfield has two pupils they're pitted against each other in a mock hearing.
+When Tanfield has two pupils, they're pitted against each other in a mock hearing.

 Shortly before tenancy, another written exercise precedes a final interview, in which “the pupillage committee drill down into your work in minute detail.”
 The committee gathers feedback from every member a pupil's worked for, as well as solicitors and clerks, before making a recommendation to the governance board on whether or not they should make the cut; a meeting of all members of chambers takes the final vote.
-In 2017, Tanfield's single pupil was offered and took up tenancy.
+In 2018 the set's single pupil successfully gained tenancy.

 Tanfield Chambers owns its own Holborn premises, and members can invest their pensions in the property.
 Safe as houses!